Last Updated on June 10, 2021 by Julia Wilson

 Cats are very stoic creatures by nature and it is up to the observant cat owner to keep a close eye over them and be aware of small changes in their appearance, behaviour, eating habits etc., which can indicate all is not well.

 Your cat can’t tell you when something is wrong so it is important for you, therefore we must watch for clues and act accordingly.
-What may seem to be a minor change may be warning of serious medical issue.
+What may seem to be a minor change may be a warning of a serious medical issue.

 Changes in behaviour